 Royal fern (Osmunda regalis var. spectabilis) is not in danger of being extirpated in Florida because of habitat loss, habitat fragmentation or attack by an exotic, invasive pest, but because of commercial exploitation.
 According to Nelson (2000), the fibers from the stem of royal fern have been used as a growing medium to grow orchids as well as to make ropes and nets.
-Additionally, this species is believed to have medicinal benefits; other parts of the plantmay have been used to treat wounds and broken bones, relieve sprains and to help alleviate coughs and diarrhea.
+Additionally, this species is believed to have medicinal benefits; other parts of the plant may have been used to treat wounds and broken bones, relieve sprains and to help alleviate coughs and diarrhea.
 In Florida, this species can be found in hydric areas such as wet flatwoods, cypress swamps, floodplains, stream banks and bogs.

-Osmunda regalis var. spectabilis Photo by Annisa Karim
+Osmunda regalis var. spectabilis

-FNAI maintains a database of occurrences of rare, threatened, and endangered species in Florida.
-An element is any exemplary or rare component of the natural environment, such as a species, natural community, bird rookery, spring, sinkhole, cave, or other ecological feature.
+component of the natural environment, such as a species, natural community, bird rookery, spring, sinkhole, cave, or other ecological feature.
 An element occurrence is a single, extant habitat that sustains or otherwise contributes to the survival of a population or a distinct, self-sustaining example of a particular element.